mariodantemariani/angular-userIdle-libraryFree/README.md

 ## Usage

+Follow the steps indicates on the next medium's article: [medium](https://mariodante.medium.com/implementing-an-idle-user-detector-in-angular-without-external-libraries-598e75a8a8d4)

 ## Contributing

 Contributions are welcome.
 Please open an issue if you find a bug or have any suggestions for improving the project.